 Is Burei A Good Watch Brand?

 “Good” is obviously very subjective.
-Compared to all of the brands that we’ve covered on our site, Burei is not one that we’d consider high-quality.
+Compared to all of the brands we’ve covered on our site, Burei is not one we’d consider high-quality.

 From a watchmaking standpoint, there’s really nothing of note.
-These are mass-produced quartz consumer watches that are quickly assembled and sold worldwide.
-The brand mostly competes on price.
+These are mass-produced quartz consumer watches that are quickly assembled and sold worldwide, and the brand mostly competes on price.

 From a design and stylistic perspective, as we’ve said – we do not see anything particularly convincing.
 Most of their designs are directly inspired by traditional watchmakers and very close replicas of well-known watch models.
 What they do well is pulling it off at bargain prices.